Welcome to NSG 2023

 Field Trips

-Participants may choose a field trip to learn about the geological diversity/ heritage of Scotland.
-Stay tuned for more updates!
+Go on a field trip to learn about the geological diversity/heritage of Scotland.

-EAGE strives to realize recognition, long term exposure, benefits and publicity for companies that sponsor NSG2023.
+EAGE strives to realise recognition, long term exposure, benefits and publicity for companies that sponsor NSG2024.

 Increase your visibility before a regional and international audience